 I’ve got things to learn about these sports too.
-So to YouTube we go.
+So to YouTube, we go.
 With soccer season comes daily soccer practice.
 Despite recovering from a ripped ankle ligament, I am building my game too.

 They’re learning not to be organized hoarders like their mama.
-I’ve been told I don’t own a lot of clothes (a lot of clothes means a lot more laundry).
+I’ve been told I don’t own a lot of clothes (a lot of clothes mean a lot more laundry).
 The kids have been helping me get rid of stuff, and discovering ‘new’ stuff…stuff we already owned but had forgotten about.
 They’ve been through our DVD collection, the cookbook collection, our library (yes, it really could be called a library), and our clothing collection (now amongst the six of us, there are a LOT of clothes).

 A lot a lot of reading.
-Sherlock Holmes, Mein Kampf (yes, one of the kids even wanted to understand the background to this author), and the Bible for the eldest (odd selections hey? all these choices were hers, even Hitler’s offering).
+Sherlock Holmes, Mein Kampf (yes, one of the kids even wanted to understand the background of this author), and the Bible for the eldest (odd selections hey? all these choices were hers, even Hitler’s offering).
 With me, we read The Scarlett Letter.
 I also read Jack and Bill and Big Dog Bill with the youngest.
-Pippi Longstocking, Caddie Woodlawn and Old Yeller in the evenings.
+Pippi Longstocking, Caddie Woodlawn, and Old Yeller in the evenings.
 So.
 Many.
 Books.

 Baking and cooking.

 Everyone gets a turn every day to create something.
-Muffins, banana bread, cookies, bread, jam, ice cream.
+Muffins, banana bread, cookies, bread, jam, and ice cream.
 Or a meal.
 One of the girls is practicing for her monthly catering job, preparing coarse ground coffee in her new percolator.
 With watermelon season upon us, we love to prepare the salty Mennonite pastry, roll kuchen.

 We’re on the garbage delivery route so these kiddos have raked in the money and met a few neighbours.